-Another reason for the introduction of the Model 6 is IBM's recognition of the fact that many small scientific and engineering firms have been spending their processing dollars with time-sharing firms.
-By providing the System/3 with a conversational BASIC compiler and an 85-cps serial printer, IBM is attempting to exploit the computational power of its System/3 by luring small companies away from the somewhat tarnished world of time-sharing and into the IBM fold for the first time.
+Another reason for the introduction of the Model 6 is IBM's recognition of the fact that many small scientific and engineering firms have been spending their processing dollars on scientific minicomputers or with time-sharing firms.
+By providing the System/3 with a conversational BASIC compiler and an 85-cps serial printer, IBM is attempting to exploit the computational power of its System/3 by luring small companies away from the not inexpensive world of time-sharing and into the IBM fold for the first time.
+With over 4000 installations worldwide it appears IBM has been more than successful in its endeavors.